you would hear and see, well, nothing!

 So What will Change with the Gsx Ground Services

 The first thing to be said is that this product works for all FSX default and popular third party airports.
 All animations are superb, but while it is stunning visually, it is the sounds which add the polish to this product.

 Parking Services Criteria: Called when the aircraft is on the ground, is not parked in a designated parking spot, engines are running.

-Docking systems – Systems that allow an aircraft to be parked without requiring the services of a Marshaller.
+Docking systems – Systems that allow aircraft to park without requiring the services of a Marshaller.